lhtran-todo/kubernetes-manifests/README.md

-# Todo Kubernetes YAML
+# Todo Helm Chart

-`app-argocd.yaml` is the ArgoCD definition of the Todo app in `./app/`
+`app-argocd.yaml` is the ArgoCD definition of the Todo app from chart `./todo-chart/`